Sound at sea, sargassum buries beaches and threatens tourism

 Midsized hotels with large beachfronts are estimated to be spending thousands of dollars a day on removal, if not more, during peak moments

+Specialized removal boats can cost up to a million dollars, and offshore sargassum barriers can run $100 per foot.

-Records show the cleanup costs for sargassum were about $3.5 million in the greater Miami-Dade County area in 2019 and $120 million in the Caribbean in 2018.
+The cleanup costs for sargassum were about $35 million in Miami-Dade County for 2019 and $120 million in the Caribbean for 2018.

 The City of Key West spends about $1 million annually on sargassum cleanup, with more in reserve just in case.
 Even though the beaches are tiny in Key West, tourists rule.

-Miami-Dade County, which spent more than $3.9 million on sargassum cleanup last year, has requested an additional $2 million from the state for upcoming cleanup efforts.
+Miami-Dade County, which spent more than $3.9 million on sargassum cleanup in a year, has requested an additional $2 million from the state for cleanup efforts

-While USF and others are using grant money to determine where sargassum will go, Florida Atlantic University’s Harbor Branch Oceanographic Institute has received a $1.3 million grant from the Florida Department of Emergency Management to assess how to best dispose of the seaweeds once it has arrived.
+While USF and others are using grant money to determine where sargassum will go, Florida Atlantic University’s Harbor Branch Oceanographic Institute has received a $1.3 million grant from the Florida Department of Emergency Management to assess how to best dispose of the seaweeds once it arrives.

 Problems abound when sargassum isn’t cleaned up right away, not the least of which is the hydrogen sulfide it emits.